angeloCioce/IaProject/README.md

    like:
       -Do query for you and retrive u a response u can manipulate after.
-      -Give u hint how to do things with the data
+      -Give u hint how to do things with the data -Added a method called graph that generate a simple text based art diagram from given data.
+U have to specify what data u have to use from the db u send for the final         calculation.
+Use this formula for the generation:

-      -In future give u graphs, for example a graph of earn/loss money based on all product or a portion o product.
+   es.:  http://localhost:8080/prodotto/graph?request=loss revenue using the data i give to u using the formula of bulk price * (remaining amount plus total selled) for loss          and for revenue retail price * total selled.
+I want the graph filled with all the data possible and i want a short explenation of what u do.
+The type of currency u           have to use is the euro.

 # things-i-want-to-add-in-future-update

-After adjusting the image generatore, i want to create a method that take in a image, text, ecc. and give me out a graph, table, ecc. or for example if we talk about arts or something, capable of generate images from that or recognize the artist behind the image or describe it.
+I want to create a method that take in a image, text, ecc. and give me out a graph, table, ecc. or for example if we talk about arts or something, capable of generate images from that or recognize the artist behind the image or describe it.
+Unfortunaly this method of generation isn't avaible right now on spring boot because right now the image generator can accept only a text description data and can't process like a table of a db i pass.
+When it become avaible i will implement it.